JiaRuiming-1/AI-Trading/P4_Factor_Rearch/README.md

 ## Project Instruction
-This project contains 5 seperate knowledge sections which involve the knowedge about this project need to be described in detial first:
+This project contains 5 sectional knowledge which involve to the project that have to described in detial first:
 1. Doload stock data from Tushare and add some indicators.
 2. Calculate two stocks portfolio variance as an example to familiar math concepts which used to estimate portfolio risk and return.
 3. Estimate portfolio variance by PCA